abhijith-p-subash/noex-cli/README.md

 ### Database Management

 Noex-CLI simplifies database management in Noex applications.
-It includes pre-configured options for popular databases like MongoDB, MySQL, and PostgreSQL, making it easy to set up and configure database connections.
+It includes pre-configured options for popular databases like MongoDB and MySQL making it easy to set up and configure database connections.

 ### Scalability